Search engine is loading. Please wait...

 Choosing the right car for Brazil

-Prices in Brazil vary by season, airport fees, vehicle class, transmission type, insurance level, and local demand.
-Economy cars are usually the cheapest option, while automatic vehicles, SUVs, and holiday-period rentals tend to cost more.
+Car hire prices in Brazil vary by season, location, vehicle class, transmission type, insurance level, airport fees and local demand.
+Economy cars are usually the cheapest, while automatics, SUVs, one-way rentals and peak holiday bookings normally cost more.

-Seasonal variations: Prices usually rise during peak travel periods, including school holidays, Christmas and New Year, Carnival, and major domestic travel weekends.
-Booking early often gives you better choice and better value.
+Seasonal variations: Prices often rise during school holidays, Christmas and New Year, Carnival, Easter, public holidays and major domestic travel weekends.
+Booking early usually gives better choice and better value.

 Insurance and deposits: what to expect

-Always inspect the car carefully at pick-up and take photos or a short video showing bodywork, wheels, glass, and interior condition.
-Keep fuel receipts if you refuel close to the return point.
+Inspect the car carefully at pick-up and take photos or a short video of the bodywork, wheels, glass, interior, mileage and fuel level.
+Keep fuel receipts if you refuel close to the return location.

 Tolls and fuel in Brazil

 Toll roads are common on major highways in Brazil, especially on busy intercity routes in the south and southeast.
-Some tolls are paid at booths by cash or card, while others may work through electronic systems such as Sem Parar, ConectCar, or Veloe.
-If your rental includes a toll tag, ask how charges are billed and whether any admin fees apply. :contentReference[oaicite:1]{index=1}
+Some tolls are paid at booths by cash or card, while others use electronic systems such as Sem Parar, ConectCar or Veloe.
+If your rental car includes a toll tag, ask how charges are billed and whether administration fees apply.

 Driving tips in Brazil